ssp5zone/ibm-sametime-chatbot/README.md

 The Auto-It Scipt does 1 job,

-1. Writes the responses back to the active chat window
+1. Writes the responses back to the active chat window and send the reply back.

 ## Build